Tokyo Paralympics day-by-day guide

 Can Jess Stretton feature when archery's compound open event reaches its climax?
 Stretton won gold in the compound W1 event in Rio but although she has changed category, she has risen to the challenge.
 The last 16 starts at 01:00 with the final at 05:36.

-Table tennis singles finals continue from 02:00 with GB's Ross Wilson (MS8) hoping to figure while the men's wheelchair basketball team complete their pool games against Australia (09:00).
+Table tennis singles finals continue with GB's Ross Wilson hoping to figure in the MS8 final (02:45) while the men's wheelchair basketball team complete their pool games against Australia (09:00).

 World watch